azemazer/pytactxQtDsktApp/README.md

 2. Login with your username (it can be anything), and enter the arena
 3. Click on the arena you want to join
 4. Launch app.py
-5. On the connect tab, put your username in "Nickname", the name of the arena you chose in "Arena", and "demo" in "Password"
+5. On the connect tab, put your username in "Nickname", the name of the arena you chose in "Arena", and contact me for the password :)
 6. You now control the bot in the arena!
 Watch him beat his ennemies.

 ## As a user, you can: